Mintabie, South Australia

-Mintabie is an opal mining community in the Anangu Pitjantjatjara Yankunytjatjara (APY lands) in South Australia.
+Mintabie was an opal mining community in the Anangu Pitjantjatjara Yankunytjatjara (APY lands) in South Australia.
 It was unique in comparison to other communities situated in the APY Lands, in that its residents were largely not of Aboriginal Australian origin, and the land had been leased to the Government of South Australia for opal mining purposes since the 1980s.

 Time zone

-Due to its links with the Northern Territory and proximity to the border, the APY Lands do not observe daylight savings unlike the rest of South Australia.
+Due to its links with the Northern Territory and proximity to the border, the APY Lands do not observe daylight saving unlike the rest of South Australia.
 The time zone observed throughout the year is Australian Central Standard Time (UTC+9:30), in line with Darwin rather than Adelaide.